25 DIY Christmas Decorations Anyone Can Make

 Do you have mason jar rings piling up in your drawers?
 Use them to make mini wreaths.
 These wreaths look adorable tied to gifts or hanging on your tree.
 Head over to Crayons and Cravings to see how to make this easy DIY mason jar wreath.

-Need to take a break?
-These hilarious real life holiday stories are guaranteed to make you grin.
+These funny holiday stories shared by our readers are guaranteed to make you grin.

 There’s nothing like candlelight during the holidays.
 Projects with Kids has an easy DIY that transforms glass jars into magical lanterns.
 The lanterns look stunning lit up with a candle inside and make the perfect handcrafted addition to any holiday decor.